KeltonMVP/rules/docs/wiki-info/other-systems/egyptian-trader-shop.en.md

   <p style="line-height: normal;">3 minutes reduction wanted expiration time.</p>
   <p style="line-height: normal;">4 minutes reduction wanted expiration time.</p>
   <p style="line-height: normal;">5 minutes reduction wanted expiration time.</p>
-**Note:** This will only work when the player receives wanted while wearing this skin.
+<b>Note:</b> This will only work when the player receives wanted while wearing this skin.
 If you receive wanted and then change the skin you will not benefit from this bonus.</div>

 <div style="width: 33.33%;text-align: center; margin-top:93vh;"><span style="line-height: 3em; color:rgb(165, 42, 42);font-weight:bolder;">The Greedy One</span>